Crow: Mwa ha ha ha ha ha ha— Hey! Who turned out the lights??

-- Fridge Logic: At the end of the episode when Servo describes their apartment, he says it has "one half-bath"; the issue is that a half-bath contains only a sink and a toilet, meaning there's no way for Mike to bathe.
+- Fridge Logic: Deliberately built into a joke.
+At the end of the episode when Servo describes their apartment, he says it has "one half-bath"; the issue is that a half-bath contains only a sink and a toilet, meaning there's no way for Mike to bathe.
 Presumably this was wholly intentional.

 - Glad I Thought of It: When Bobo helpfully suggests that Pearl initiate the SOL's self-destruct mechanism, she declares "Bobo, I'm a genius!"

 - Here We Go Again!: The series ends with Mike, Crow, and Servo watching The Crawling Eye, the very first movie MST3K nationally riffed, on TV.
 And riffing on it.
 Crow experiences some mild deja vu but they all dismiss it as nothing.